 The University of Maine System offers many scholarships, waivers and other financial aid.

 There are many financial aid options available for adults who want to come back to school to start or finish a degree.
 The University of Maine System offers many resources to help you create a plan to pay for school, including many waivers and scholarships and a financial aid frequently asked questions list.
-You can also reach out to a student success coach to have someone walk you through the process.
+Learn more about financial resources below, including specific funds set aside for adult students.

 Each University of Maine System institution has a net price calculator which will factor the cost plus what part of that cost financial aid covers, depending on your specific circumstances.